w3c/wai-tutorials/source/tables/one-header.html.erb.md

 ## Table with header cells in the first column only
 {:.ex}

-In the following table the data from the previous example is laid out differently, with a header column on the left.
-Also in this situation it is acceptable not to use `scope` because it is such a small table and the data itself is distinctly different in each row.
+In the following table, the data from the previous example is laid out with the header column on the left.
+Also in this situation it is only acceptable to use this codeing because it is such a small and simple table.
+The next pages in this tutorial explain how to code more complex tables.

 {::nomarkdown}
 <%= sample_start %>